Thu June 5, 2014

 "Forgetting borders" is what he calls it in the liner notes of his latest CD.
 He's mandolin virtuoso Avi Avital, and that CD on the Deutsche Grammophon label is, Between Worlds.

 The disc is a journey with, and a tribute to, those 20th-century classical composers who used music based on folk traditions in their own works.
 A genre-defying tour of the globe, the program on Between Worlds ranges from Dvořák, Bloch, Villa-Lobos and Piazzolla to folk dances from Bulgaria, Georgia, Romania, Spain and Cuba.

-Along the way, he builds sturdy bridges between past and present; joins the old world of Europe and the new world of America in a pas de deux; and shows due reverence for all kinds of folk and popular music without trying to ingratiate himself with those worlds.
+Along the way, the Grammy-nominated Avital builds sturdy bridges between past and present; joins the old world of Europe and the new world of America in a pas de deux; and shows due reverence for all kinds of folk and popular music without trying to ingratiate himself with those worlds.
 Thanks to his character and personal aesthetic, the album’s different musical strands are woven together into a harmonious fabric.

 In order to complete those bridges, Avital's construction crew included not only a hand-picked chamber ensemble, but also such world-famous representatives of other musical genres as French jazz accordionist Richard Galliano and Argentine-born Israeli clarinetist Giora Feidman, a klezmer virtuoso who has been a great influence on Avital’s life and musicianship.